ahayyes/SingleNAD_Hayes_et_al/README.md

 Sequence data is deposited at ENA - Accession Number PRJEB74464 DOI

-Plating and qPCR data is deposited here as part of this repository.
+All other data is deposited here as part of this repository.

 ##  Outline
 This repository contains the datasets, analyses, and figures for the paper 'Antimicrobial effects, and selection for AMR by non-antibiotic drugs on bacterial communities'.
 The code present can recreate all figures and tables.
 The raw sequencing data for the metagenomics analyses are available at XXX.
 The code for running the bioinformatics pipelines (ARGs-OAP, Bacmet, MetaPhlAn) are not present here, but are available upon request.